 The bad moods increased during the winter, culminating in the month of February 2014 with the fall of the Ukrainian government and the escape from the country of President Yanukovych.
 This situation triggered the reaction of Moscow, which effectively supported the pro-Russian revolts in Ukraine that led to the proclamation of adherence to the Russian Federation by the Parliament of Crimea.
 Subsequently, on March 16th, the Crimean status referendum established the first definitive tear in Russian – Western political relations.
 This resulted at the end of March in the exclusion of Russia from the G8.

-Meanwhile, the pro-Russian were advancing in the east of the country, with Donetsk and Lugansk that voted in a referendum for the independence from Ukraine.
+Meanwhile, the pro-Russian were advancing in the east of the country, with Donetsk and Lugansk that voted in a referendum for independence from Ukraine.

-One of the reasons behind this dynamic is also linked to the fact that emerging markets such as Russia carried out bonds issues in both local currency and in dollars; investors had the chance to take advantage of these moments to move their investments from the local currency (in this case the ruble) to the hard currency such as the dollar the United States.
+One of the reasons behind this dynamic is also linked to the fact that emerging markets such as Russia carried out bonds issues in both local currency and dollars; investors had the chance to take advantage of these moments to move their investments from the local currency (in this case the ruble) to the hard currency such as the dollar the United States.